republik/plattform/src/components/Typography/docs.md

 </pre>
 ```

-The webfonts are licensed for out usage.
+The webfonts are licensed for our usage.
 You are responsible to include the webfonts in your app and track them with our Piwik.

 You can optain the files, including a css file with `@font-face` definitions, from our internal filling system under `00 Vorlagen und Design Grundlagen/Webfonts`.